gophercon/gophercon.github.io/_posts/2013-08-06-ironio-first-to-sponsor.markdown

 From their site:

-	Iron.io is the maker of IronMQ, the message queue for the cloud.
+>Iron.io is the maker of IronMQ, the message queue for the cloud.
 It is a scalable cloud-based message queue service designed for building distributed cloud applications quickly and operating at scale.
 Iron.io’s services are easy to use, highly available, and require no setup or maintenance.
 This translates into greater speed to market, reduced complexity, and increased reliability and scalability.

 We're proud to have [Iron.io](http://www.iron.io) as one of sponsors.
 The engineers at [Iron.io](http://www.iron.io) are not only building reliable queue services for their customers, but they are putting out great open source software for Go, and their support of the Go community has set an example of how a great technology company can interact with the software ecosystem surrounding it.

->Brian Ketelsen, Erik St. Martin, David Cheney
+*Brian Ketelsen, Erik St. Martin, David Cheney - GopherCon Strike Team*
->
->GopherCon Strike Team